philgyford/django-ditto/README.rst

 A collection of Django apps for copying things from third-party sites and services.
 Very much in-progress.
 Python 3, Django 1.8.

-Currently, it copies bookmarks from `Pinboard <https://pinboard.in/>`_, tweets from Twitter, and photos from `Flickr <https://flickr.com/>`_.
+Currently, it copies your Bookmarks from `Pinboard <https://pinboard.in/>`_, your Tweets and Favorites from `Twitter <https://twitter.com/>`_, and your Photos from `Flickr <https://flickr.com/>`_.
 See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
 These work well, but there may be changes as this is still in development.

 Public and private Tweets, Photos and Bookmarks are copied, but only public ones are displayed in the included views and templates; non-public ones are